mbn312/parspice/README.md

   process, collected in an `ArrayList`, and returned from the `ParSPICE.run(...)` call.
   If by some miracle you do not need to return data, you can implement a `void task()` instead, and you'll have no network overhead for it.
-- Input: if you absolutely need to give custom input arguments to each iteration of `task()`, you'll need to aggregate those arguments into a `List` (see examples).
-But if you can get away with it, you can instead use the default argument `int i` which indicates which iteration you are on.
+- Input: if you absolutely need to give custom input arguments to each call of `task()`, you'll need to aggregate those arguments into a `List` (see examples).
+But if you can get away with it, you can instead use the default argument `int i` which indicates which task you are on.
 For example, if you have single-threaded code that can be written in the form:
   ```java
   List<ResultType> results = new ArrayList<ResultType>();